thermomole/AGS-GUI/README.md

-Open, edit and manuiplate AGS for import to an access database
+Open and edit AGS for import to an access database

 Designed for Geoquip-Marine
 <br><br>